-We all make mistakes when it comes to points, miles and travel.
-In general, it involves passing on a great sign-up bonus, not jumping on a short-lived deal or forgetting something for a trip.
+We all make mistakes when it comes to points, miles, and travel.
+In general, it involves passing on a great sign-up bonus, not jumping on a short-lived deal, or forgetting something for a trip.
 This year held no shortage of blunders for me.
-For example, I put an entire money order with receipt in my laundry.
+For example, I put an entire money order with a receipt in my laundry.
 In case you find yourself in the same situation, I learned and wrote about how to replace a money order.
-I also single handedly delayed an entire 767 Delta flight which I wrote about here.
+I also single-handedly delayed an entire 767 Delta flight which I wrote about here.
 All normal things, right?
 Well, these missteps were all leading up to losing my passport in epic fashion.

 How it Happened